quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 : When sent by a client, the `Other Versions` field lists all the versions that this first flight is compatible with, ordered by descending preference.
-Note that the version in the `Currently Attempted Version` field MUST be included in this list to allow the client to communicate the currently attempted version's preference.
+Note that the version in the `Chosen Version` field MUST be included in this list to allow the client to communicate the chosen version's preference.
 Note that this preference is only advisory, servers MAY choose to use their own preference instead.

 Server-Sent Other Versions:

-: When sent by a server, the `Other Versions` field lists all the Fully-Supported Versions of this server deployment, see {{server-terms}}.
-This field conveys Fully-Supported Versions instead of Supported Versions to allow scenarios where the client's first flight (before receiving VN) reached a different server than the client's subsequent flight (after receiving VN).
+: When sent by a server, the `Other Versions` field lists all the Fully-Supported Versions of this server deployment, see {{server-fleet}}.

 Clients and servers MAY both include versions following the pattern `0x?a?a?a?a` in their `Other Versions` list.
-Those versions are reserved to exercise version negotiation (see the Versions section of {{QUIC}}), and will be ignored when parsing these fields.
+Those versions are reserved to exercise version negotiation (see the Versions section of {{QUIC}}), and will never be selected when choosing a version to use.

 # Version Downgrade Prevention {#downgrade}